catalyst-cooperative/open-energy-data-for-all/episodes/escape-from-jupyter.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Identify limitations of Jupyter notebooks for collaborative and reproducible research
-- Reorganize code from a Jupyter notebook into a series of Python modules
+- Reorganize code from a Jupyter notebook into a Python script environment

 ::::::::::::::::::::::::::::::::::::::::::::::::